EUDAT-Training/B2SHARE-Training/api/08_Special_requests.md

 In this guide more specific API calls are explained, like reporting abuse and getting access to restricted data.
 As the B2SHARE REST API continuously expands with new functionality, please check back later to find out new options.

 The guide currently covers:
-- Report a record as an abuse record
+- Reporting a record as an abuse record
-- Send a request to get access to restricted data in a record
+- Sending a request to get access to restricted data in a record
+- Deleting draft records
+- Deleting published records

 ### Setup your connection
 Please make sure your machine has been properly set up to use Python and required packages.
 Follow [this](A_Setup_and_install.md) guide in order to do so.